NEFSC/READ-SSB-Lee-Ronthenetwork/README.md

 1. Use your network login (not your email)
 1. When you type your password, no characters will show up.
-1. "cd"" into directory where you have an R script that you want to run (for me that is Git/IBMWG)
+1. "cd" into directory where you have an R script that you want to run (for me that is Git/IBMWG)

 # Part 4 - Use Screen